sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 Because we already differenced our sales time series, we will focus our attention to the ARIMA(*p*,*d*,*q*) model with *d*=1.
 We can use the following rules to determine *p* and *q*.

-- If the ACF declines quickly to zero as lags increase, and the PACF has signiicant spikes at lags 1 to *p*, an AR(*p*) model should be considered.
+- If the ACF declines quickly to zero as lags increase, and the PACF has significant spikes at lags 1 to *p*, an AR(*p*) model should be considered.
 - If the ACF has significant spikes at lags 1 to *q*, and the PACF declines quickly to zero, an MA(*q*) model should be considered.

 Looking back at our ACF and PACF graphs, we see the ACF has a single significant spike at lag 1, and the PACF spikes decline quickly to zero.
 Thus, a determine a value of 1 for *q*.
 In summary, we will consider an ARIMA(0,1,1) model to forecast our original sales data.